maydayv7/dotfiles/README.md

 git-crypt unlock <i>/path/to/key</i>
 chmod +x src/setup.sh && ./src/setup.sh
 </code></pre>
-And follow the instructions to setup and rebuild the system
+And follow the instructions to setup and build the system

 ## Notes
 #### Caution